sdsc-ordes/technical-presentation/src/presentations/part-1/includes/intro.md

 :::notes

-Another method is to start the `nix repl .` which is almost the same except that the available `outputs` attribute name are available directly.
+Another method is to start the `nix repl .` which is almost the same except that the available attribute names on `outputs` are directly available and not `output.*` scoped.

 :::